AlishChhetri/pseudo/README.md

 4. Configure your API credentials in `credentials.json` (see Configuration section)

-5. Start the application:
+5. Run the application:
 ```bash
 poetry run pseudo
 ```

-This command will launch the application with default settings.
-The Flask server will start automatically, and you can access the web interface by opening your browser and navigating to `http://0.0.0.0:5000`.
+The application will be available at http://localhost:5000

 ## Configuration